misteridiot/humphry/README.md

 ## Setting up hardware
 So all that is to get the software running.
 For the radio to work you'll need your Pi to be connected to two pieces of hardware:

-**1. An amp and speaker.** I built my own setup from individual parts but assuming you're using a Pi with a regular 3.5m headphone jack audio output, you can connect any regular powered speaker to it.
+1. **An amp and speaker.** I built my own setup from individual parts but assuming you're using a Pi with a regular 3.5m headphone jack audio output, you can connect any regular powered speaker to it.

-**2. A button.** This is to toggle the radio on and off.
+2. **A button.** This is to toggle the radio on and off.
 By default it needs to be connected between GPIO pin 18 and any ground pin (I use one right next to it).

+To learn about my personal setup take a look at [this Medium post](https://medium.com/@phames/humphry-bbc-radio-4-synced-to-us-local-time-11354249042).